eelegiap/common-crawl/README.md

 I also attempted to use the News API (formerly Google News) to extract articles.
 My efforts were only half successful because I needed to buy a paid subscription to extract articles before 9/29/20 and could only make 100 requests in 24 hours.

+My attempts using the NYTimes API and the News API can be found in the ``nytimes-and-google`` folder.

 ### Conclusion
 I believe I could have figured out the WARC file reading on a different computer, because I'm afraid the dependency problems might be specific to my machine.
 I acknowledge that I should have used the Common Crawl, but I decided to pivot in a different direction (towards a similar goal) once I saw no options left for reading the WARC files.
 Regardless, I am incredibly enthusiastic about Trust Lab and sincerely hope we can discuss more about whether I'd be a good fit for the team.
 Thank you! -- Paige